 Tate, towards Violet.
-Likes to stare at her while she sleeps.
-He's not breaking in, though.
+He likes to stare at her while she sleeps.
+He's not breaking in, though...

-Larry claims the whole reason he wanted the Harmons out of the house was so he could stay close to Constance.
-When she discovers this, Constance is fairly disgusted.
+Larry, towards Constance.
+The whole reason he wants the Harmons out of the house is so he can stay close to her.
+When she discovers this, she is fairly disgusted.

-Stock Unsolved Mysteries: Elizabeth Short, AKA The Black Dahlia, was accidentally killed during an operation, and her body was dismembered by a ghost for easier transport.
+Stock Unsolved Mysteries: Elizabeth Short, AKA The Black Dahlia, was accidentally killed during an operation, and her body was dismembered by Charles for easier transport.
 She is now one of the ghosts haunting the house.

 Straw Misogynist: The Armenian man who plans on buying the house displays this behavior, especially towards Constance and Moira.
-However, this isn't the reason why Constance, Moira, and Larry team up to do away with him.
-He planned on tearing the house down.
+That's not why Constance, Moira, and Larry team up to do away with him; he planned on tearing the house down.

 Swiss Cheese Security: Even discounting the ghosts, it seems there is always at least one person in the house who shouldn't be there.
-The only thing missing is the creepy phone calls, which show up in the Halloween episode.
+The only thing missing are creepy phone calls, which show up in the Halloween episode.

 Tangled Family Tree: Tate causes all sorts of tangles when it's revealed that he is the Rubber Man and the one who had sex with Vivien.

-Unintentional Backup Plan: In an attempt to prevent Chad and Pat adopting Vivien's twins, Tate and Violet follow the psychic's instructions to get rid of them, which requires burning a ghost's possession and shouting a curse.
+Unintentional Backup Plan: In an attempt to prevent Chad and Pat from stealing and eventually killing Vivien's twins, Tate and Violet follow the psychic's instructions to get rid of them, which requires burning a ghost's possession and shouting a curse.
 The plan doesn't do anything, but Tate fighting Pat for his wedding ring results in Pat shouting how Tate's killing him means he's spending eternity with someone he doesn't love, resulting in Chad hearing and breaking up with him anyway.

 Urban Legends: One of Ben's patients, Derek, recounts one of these, about a man with a pig's head.
 Ben has him enact the legend.
 Instead of the pig man, he sees one of the nurses from the second episode.
 Later on, he does it again.
 This time, he surprises a burglar in the act and is shot.